top of page

 ABOUT

-Monika Dalach Sayers is a composer, sound designer, and multimedia artist based in London, UK.
-She has a specialist background in contemporary classical music and sound art.
+Monika Dalach Sayers is a composer and multimedia artist based in London, UK, with a specialist background in contemporary classical music and sound art.

-Her music refers to broad references of pop culture and addresses a range of current and social issues, including environmental pollution of textile and plastic waste.
-Her approach to making music is driven by research and sound experimentation to develop cutting-edge and thought-provoking projects.
-In her compositional practice, she blends contemporary electronic textures with traditional ensemble scoring, working across acoustic, electro-acoustic, and electronic music.
-In her artistic projects, she seeks new hybrid forms of musical expression crossing over art genres and working with text and video.
-Her various interests manifest in the fields of music, theatre, text, and video art, and her compositions are often complemented across each.
-She aims to deliver projects that are cutting-edge, innovative, and exciting.
+Her work draws on a wide range of pop-culture influences and engages with pressing social and environmental issues, such as pollution and plastic waste.
+Driven by conceptual research and sonic experimentation, she develops cutting-edge, thought-provoking projects.
+Her compositional practice blends contemporary electronic textures with traditional ensemble writing, spanning acoustic, electroacoustic, and electronic music.
+In her artistic projects, she explores hybrid forms of musical expression, working across art genres and incorporating text and video.
+Her diverse interests intersect in the fields of contemporary music, theatre, literature, and video art, and her compositions often interweave elements from each.
+Monika aims to create work that is innovative, engaging, and forward-thinking.

-In 2024, Monika was appointed to the London Symphony Orchestra Helen Hamlyn Panufnik Composers' Scheme.
-She recently composed the music for The New Real, a new political play by David Edgar produced by the Royal Shakespeare Company in association with Headlong Theatre.
-Monika completed a Master's in Classical Composition at Guildhall School of Music and Drama in London, studying composition with Professor Malcolm Singer, and dramatic writing with Dr. Stephen Plaice.
-In 2015, she graduated from The Academy of Music in Lodz with a Bachelor's in Classical Composition, studying composition with Dr. Olga Hans.
-Also in 2015, she graduated from The University of Lodz with a Bachelor's in Creative Writing & Cultural Studies.
-For two years in a row, across 2017/2018 and 2018/2019, Monika was awarded a Junior Artist Fellowship in Classical Composition and Dramatic Writing at Guildhall School of Music and Drama in London.
-In 2019, she completed the Opera Making and Writing course at the Guildhall School of Music and Drama in Association with The Royal Opera House in London.
-In 2020, she completed the Experimental Video and Moving Image Course at London College and Communication.
+In 2024, she was appointed to the London Symphony Orchestra Helen Hamlyn Panufnik Composers' Scheme.
+She recently composed the score for The New Real, a political play by David Edgar produced by the Royal Shakespeare Company in association with Headlong Theatre.
+Monika completed a Master's in Classical Composition at Guildhall School of Music and Drama in London, where she studied composition with Professor Malcolm Singer and dramatic writing with Dr Stephen Plaice.
+In 2015, she graduated from the Academy of Music in Lodz with a Bachelor's degree in Classical Composition, and from The University of Lodz with a Bachelor's degree in Creative Writing & Cultural Studies.
+She held a Junior Artist Fellowship in Classical Composition and Dramatic Writing at the Guildhall School for two consecutive years (2017/2018 and 2018/2019).
+She also completed the Opera Making and Writing course at the Guildhall School of Music and Drama in association with the Royal Opera House (2019) and the Experimental Video and Moving Image course at London College and Communication (2020).

-Monika has taken part in contemporary music courses such as Next Generation at the Donaueschinger Musiktage in Germany (2017), International Summer Courses for New Music Darmstadt in Germany (2018), and International Summer Courses for Composers Synthetis in Radziejowice, Poland (2015, 2016).
-She has participated in masterclasses with Alexander Schubert, Johannes Kreidler, Mark Andre, Ashley Fure, Stefan Prins, Marco Stroppa, Ramon Lazkano, Julian Anderson, Agata Zubel, and Zygmunt Krauze.
+Monika has participated in leading contemporary music programmes, including Next Generation at the Donaueschinger Musiktage in Germany (2017), the International Summer Courses for New Music Darmstadt (2018), and the International Summer Courses for Composers Synthetis in Radziejowice, Poland (2015, 2016).
+She has taken part in masterclasses with Alexander Schubert, Johannes Kreidler, Mark Andre, Ashley Fure, Stefan Prins, Marco Stroppa, Ramon Lazkano, Julian Anderson, Agata Zubel, and Zygmunt Krauze.

-Monika Dalach has written music for DECODER Ensemble (Germany), Plus-Minus Ensemble (UK), EXAUDI Ensemble (UK), Workers Union Ensemble (UK), Trio Layers (Poland), Ensemble Kompopolex (Poland), TWOgether Duo (Poland).
-She has worked in collaboration with independent artists including choreographers Ruby Frances Jones (USA) and Stephanie Handiijska (Bulgaria); moving image artists Liza Gusarova and Vera Romanova (UK); pianists Małgorzata Walentynowicz (Poland) and Felix Nagl (Germany); marimbist Ewelina Hajda (Poland); dancers Enzo Pauchet (France), Constance Diard (France), Fang-Yun Yang (Taiwan); photographer Maja Ngom (Poland/UK); librettists Oge Nwosu (UK) and Leo Doulton (UK).
-Monika has collaborated with workshOPERA at the London Transport Museum project "SoundTracks".
-She wrote an original soundtrack to the live dance performance "9.81", an interdisciplinary project that premiered in 2015 at the Szwalnia Theatre in Lodz.
+Monika Dalach has written music for ensembles including DECODER Ensemble (Germany), Plus-Minus Ensemble (UK), EXAUDI Ensemble (UK), Workers Union Ensemble (UK), Trio Layers (Poland), Kompopolex (Poland), TWOgether Duo (Poland).
+She has also collaborated with workshOPERA on the London Transport Museum project SoundTracks, and wrote the original score for 9.81, an interdisciplinary live dance performance that premiered in 2015 at Szwalnia Theatre in Łódź.

-Her music has been played and commissioned by contemporary music festivals such as Heroines of Sound, Music Current, Hamburg International Music Festival, Warsaw Autumn Festival, New Music Dublin, Musica Electronica Nova, Sacrum Profanum Festival, International Summer Courses for New Music Darmstadt, Musica Privata Festival, Musica Moderna Festival, including venues such as the Elbphilharmonie Hamburg, Wigmore Hall London, The National Concert Hall in Dublin, The Warsaw Philharmonic, The National Forum of Music (NFM) in Wrocław, Poland, The Arthur Rubinstein Philharmonic in Lodz, The Place London, London Transport Museum, Milton Court Concert Hall, City University in London, Collegium Novum/the Jagiellonian University in Crakow and Indiana University.
+Her music has been performed and commissioned by festivals such as Heroines of Sound (Germany), Festival Ensemble(s) (France), Music Current (Ireland), Hamburg International Music Festival (Germany), Warsaw Autumn Festival (Poland), New Music Dublin (Ireland), Sound Festival (Scotland), Musica Electronica Nova (Poland), Sacrum Profanum (Poland), International Summer Courses for New Music Darmstadt (Germany), Musica Privata Festival (Poland), Musica Moderna, including venues such as the Elbphilharmonie Hamburg, Wigmore Hall London, The National Concert Hall in Dublin, The Warsaw Philharmonic, The National Forum of Music (NFM) in Wrocław, Poland, The Arthur Rubinstein Philharmonic in Lodz, The Place London, London Transport Museum, Milton Court Concert Hall, City University in London, Collegium Novum/the Jagiellonian University in Crakow and Indiana University.

-Her music was featured on the New Music Show on BBC Radio 3.
+Her music has also been featured on the BBC Radio 3 New Music Show.